JupiterOne/action-verify-all-reviewers/README.md

 # GitHub Action: Verify All Reviewers

 Currently, there is not an option within GitHub’s "Branch Protection Rules" to ensure that all reviewers have approved a pull request.
-As part of treating meetings as code, we require all attendees to sign off (approve) meeting notes.
-The approval will 1) confirm their presence at the meeting and 2) represent a blessing of the final meeting notes being submitted.
+This action is a mechanism for enforcing this review behavior, and optionally merging the PR automatically when all reviewers have approved.

 ## Development